codatio/codat-docs/docs/expenses/sync-process/transfer-transactions.md

 ## Create transfers

-To create a new transfer transaction in Codat, use the [create transfer transaction](/sync-for-expenses-api#/operations/create-transfer-transaction) endpoint.
+To create a new transfer transaction in Codat, use the [Create transfer transaction](/sync-for-expenses-api#/operations/create-transfer-transaction) endpoint.
+You can also use this endpoint to update an existing transfer.

-Updating a transfer can be done via the same endpoint (`PUT` endpoint).

 In the request URL, make sure that the transaction's `id` is unique as it serves as an idempotence key.
 Codat validates the `id` to ensure that it's unique to a company, preventing the creation of duplicate transactions in your SMB's accounting software.